ffund/ml-notebooks/notebooks/2-linear-regression-case-study.md

 ### Evaluate multiple regression model performance

 Evaluate the performance of your `reg_avgbty` model.
-In the next cell, write code to:
+In the next cell, we will write code to:

 * use the `predict` function on your fitted regression to find $\hat{y}$ for all samples in the _training_ set, and save this in an array called `y_pred_train`
 * use the `predict` function on your fitted regression to find $\hat{y}$ for all samples in the _test_ set, and save this in an array called `y_pred_test`